MIC-DKFZ/TractSeg/Readme.md

 Using those options will improve the results for CA/FX quite often.

+#### Can I save the pretrained weights at a different location?
+Per default the pretrained weights will be downloaded to and loaded from `~/.tractseg/`.
+You can change this directory by adding `weights_dir=/absolute/path_to_where/you_want_it` to `~/.tractseg/config.txt` in a new line (if the file does not exist yet you have to create it).
+Normally the pretrained weights will automatically be downloaded in the background right when they are needed.
+In some cases you might want to download all of them at once.
+To do so you can simply run `download_all_pretrained_weights` and the weights will be download to `~/.tractseg/` or the location you specified in `~/.tractseg/config.txt`.

 #### Did I install the prerequisites correctly?

 You can check if you installed Mrtrix correctly if you can run the following command on your terminal: